letelescope/ascom-flat-panel/README.md

 - have access to a 3D printer, to print the mechanical assembly parts
 - have some soldering skills and a soldering kit, to solder the components to the custom PCB
-- install the arduino IDE, to upload the firmware
+- install PlateformIO, to upload the firmware
 - love "diy-ing", because you may need to want/need to tweaks things a bit to make it work in your setup.

 And that's it !
 For instance you won't need software developpement skills as both the driver and the firmware are usable as is.
 Moreover, the ASCOM driver installer is already pre-compiled and made available to the download.
 Unfortunaltely one cannot make an "installer" for the arduino firware.
-Yet using the Arduino IDE to upload the firmware is a matter of three clicks.
+Yet using PlaterfomIO to upload the firmware is a matter of three clicks.

+> We chose PlatformIO instead of ArduinoIDE due to recent concerns about Arduino's Open Source commitment under Qualcomm, and ,icing on the cake, PlatformIO provides superior dependency and library management.

 ### Bill of material